Students and Alumni

 Morgan Walsh (Dual) is the Director of Operations at the American Institute of Graphic Arts, New York.

-Rachel Wolff (Dual) published her MA thesis as “‘We bought a virgin’: The Issue of the Artist in No Ghost Just A Shell,” in Shift: Graduate Journal of Visual and Material Culture, no. 4 (2011), 1-15.
-She received her PhD in Art History in 2016 from the University of Minnesota, and she is the Marketing Coordinator at the Walker Art Center in Minneapolis.
+Rachel Wolff (Dual) is an Audience Insight Analyst at the Minneapolis Institute of Art.
+She published her MA thesis as “‘We bought a virgin’: The Issue of the Artist in No Ghost Just A Shell,” in Shift: Graduate Journal of Visual and Material Culture, no. 4 (2011), 1-15.
+She received her PhD in Art History in 2016 from the University of Minnesota and was previously the Marketing Coordinator at the Walker Art Center in Minneapolis.

-Beth Capper (Dual) is a PhD candidate in Modern Culture and Media at Brown University.
+Beth Capper (Dual) is a Postdoctoral Fellow in the Departments of English & Film Studies and Women's & Gender Studies at the University of Alberta from 2019-2021.
+She received a PhD in Modern Culture and Media from Brown University.
 She published “Ultimate Participation Video: Shirley Clarke’s Tee Pee Video Space Troupe,” in Art Journal 72, no. 1 (Spring 2013): 46-63 [peer-reviewed].

 Jessica Cochrane (MA) is the Curator of a private collection.
 From 2010 to 2014 she was the Curator of Exhibitions at the Center for Book and Papers Arts, Chicago.